Copyright © 2019-2026 Savantics Inc . All rights reserved.

 A very common neural structure is lateral connections from a neuron to surrounding neurons in the same layer.
-TENSAV can model this by mapping an origin node’s fanouts to same-layer target nodes within a defined radius of the origin node.
+TANSAV can model this by mapping an origin node’s fanouts to same-layer target nodes within a defined radius of the origin node.

 As shown, for a mapped connection each origin node output can connect only to a group of nodes within a